fourward-thinking/fourward-thinking.github.io/index.md

 * User checks their status with respect to game mechanics.

 ## Milestone 1
 The goal of Milestone 1 was to create several HTML mockup pages in the system.
-Our Milestone one project board can be found
+Our Milestone 1 project board can be found on our
-<a href="[https://www.google.com](https://github.com/orgs/fourward-thinking/projects/1)" target="_blank">here</a>.
+<a href="[https://www.google.com](https://github.com/orgs/fourward-thinking/projects/1)" target="_blank">GitHub Project M1 Page</a>.

 ## Going Further
 After implementing the basic functionality, here are ideas for more advanced features: